Tyson Foods CEO says poultry business contributed half of forecast cut

-(Reuters) - Meat processor Tyson Foods Inc (TSN.N) Chief Executive Officer Noel White said on Wednesday the poultry business contributed to about half of its 2019 earnings forecast cut.
+Sept 4 (Reuters) - Meat processor Tyson Foods Inc Chief Executive Officer Noel White said on Wednesday the poultry business contributed to about half of its 2019 earnings forecast cut.

 “It was extremely unusual to have that number of events within one quarter,” White said on a Barclays conference call.